Scott Dibble (politician)

-David Scott Dibble (born August 27, 1965) is an American politician serving as a member of the Minnesota Senate.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 61, which includes portions of Minneapolis in Hennepin County.
+David Scott Dibble (born August 27, 1965) is an American politician serving as a member of the Minnesota Senate since 2003.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Dibble represents District 61, which includes parts of Minneapolis in Hennepin County.
+From 2001 to 2003, he served in the Minnesota House of Representatives.

-Education
+Dibble was the first openly gay man to run for and be elected to the Minnesota Legislature without previously having held a seat in it.

+Early life and education

+Dibble was born in New York City, New York.
+The child of a member of the United States Air Force, he moved often as a child before settling in Minnesota and graduating from Apple Valley High School.

-Dibble attended both the University of Minnesota and the University of St. Thomas in Saint Paul.
+Dibble attended both the University of St. Thomas in Saint Paul and the University of Minnesota.
+In 2002, he completed a fellowship at the University of Minnesota's Humphrey School of Public Affairs.

-Early activism
+Early activism and career

-Dibble first became involved in politics in the mid-1980s working on issues concerning the civil rights of gay, lesbian, bisexual, and transgender (LGBT) communities, including advocacy for those with HIV/AIDS.
-He was an activist and organizer for "It's Time, Minnesota," a statewide LGBT rights organization that helped pass the 1993 Minnesota Human Rights Act.
-This led to organizing on issues of social and economic justice—especially in the areas of neighborhood livability, transportation, housing, energy and the environment.
+Dibble first became involved in politics in the mid-1980s, working on civil rights issues for the gay, lesbian, bisexual, and transgender (LGBT) communities, including advocacy for those with HIV/AIDS.
+He was an activist and organizer for "It's Time, Minnesota", a statewide LGBT rights organization that helped pass the 1993 Minnesota Human Rights Act.
+This led to organizing on issues of social and economic justice, especially in the areas of neighborhood livability, transportation, housing, energy and the environment.

-Dibble later worked as an aide to Minneapolis City Council Member Doré Mead for about six years.
-In 2000, he ran for a seat in the Minnesota House of Representatives, becoming the third openly gay person to serve in the Minnesota legislature.
+Dibble worked in information technology support for Investors Diversified Services (now Ameriprise Financial) and later as a community organizer.
+He was an aide to Minneapolis City Council Member Doré Mead from 1994 to 2000.

+Minnesota House of Representatives

+Dibble was elected to the Minnesota House of Representatives in 2000 and served one term, representing District 60B.
+He served on the Local Government and Metropolitan Affairs, Transportation Policy, and Ways and Means committees.

-Minnesota legislature
+Minnesota Senate

-Dibble served one term in the Minnesota House, representing District 60B.
-He was elected to the Senate in 2002, and reelected in 2006, 2010, 2012, 2016, and 2020.
-Dibble played a pivotal role in overriding Governor Tim Pawlenty's veto of a transportation improvement bill that allowed the Twin Cities to build a modern transit system.
+Dibble was elected to the Minnesota Senate in 2002, and reelected in 2006, 2010, 2012, 2016, 2020, and 2022.
+He first ran in 2002 after incumbent Myron Orfield announced his retirement.

-Issues
+Dibble has served as chair of the Transportation Finance and Policy Committee since 2023.
+He also sits on the Capital Investment, the Energy, Utilities, and Climate, and the Taxes Committees.
+From 2013 to 2017, Dibble chaired the Transportation and Public Safety Committee.
+He chaired the Transit Subdivision of the Transportation Budget and Policy Division from 2007 to 2011, and the Housing Division of the Jobs, Energy and Community Development Committee from 2003 to 2007.

+Political positions

 Same-sex marriage

 After his leadership in the campaign against the constitutional amendment to ban same-sex marriage in Minnesota, Dibble, Representative Karen Clark, and several other legislators proposed an amendment during the 2013 legislative session to legalize same-sex marriage.
 The bill passed and same-sex marriage became legal on August 1, 2013.